tjheslin1/DMsPredictor/README.md

 will choose the most advantageous choice they have.

 For example: An _Eldritch Knight_ will cast spells/cantrips if the enemy is resistant or immune to their weapon.

+##### Ability Score Increases

+Ability score increases received at levels 4, 8, etc are not modelled and are assumed to be included in the characters stats.
+No validation against a Creature's Stats are made.

+For example:

+A Fighter could have `BaseStats(1, 1, 1, 1, 1, 1)` or `BaseStats(24, 24, 24, 24, 24, 24)`.